walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

                      n_searches=100)
 ```

-    Downloading 100 images for baby swan into folder cygnet.
-    Deleted 3 invalid images for baby swan
-    Downloading 100 images for duckling into folder duckling.
-    Deleted 2 invalid images for duckling

-Nice!

 ### Training the Image Classifier

+#### Setting up the DataLoader

-Now that we have some data, we are ready to train the classifier.
-The first step is to convert the images in their folders into a structure that fastai models, which are called learners, can understand. fastai learners expect the data to come in the shape of a `DataLoaders` object.
-One way to create a `DataLoaders` object is to specify a `DataBlock` first, then call the `dataloaders()` method on it.
-This is how this looks like for our case.
+Next, we need to tell fastai how to convert the images in their folders into image batches that it can train the classifier on. fastai loads data using a `Dataloaders` object, so we need to tell it how to create one.
+One way to create a `DataLoaders` object is to first create a `DataBlock`, then call the `dataloaders()` method on it.
+The five things we need to tell fastai when creating a `DataLoaders` object are:

+* What type of data are input and output data?
+* How should it load the data?
+* For a classification task: How can it determine the labels?
+* How should it create a validation set?
+* Which data transformations should it apply?
+Are these individual or batch transformations?

+##### Data Transformations: Image Resizing and Augmentation

+Data transformations come in two flavours, individual and batch transformations.
+Individual transformations are applied to each image individually, batch transformations are applied to a whole batch in parallel at the same time (making them a lot faster).

+Typical data transformations for image data are resizing and image augmenation tasks.
+In order to train a neural network on image data, the images need to be of the same size.
+We can achieve this through:

+* cropping
+* squishing
+* padding

+All of these have their drawbacks.
+Cropping might delete important parts of the image, squishing distorts the image and padding introduces useless data points thereby unnecessarily increasing computational costs.

+In order to prevent overfitting (especially when dealing with small datasets), we might also apply augmentations to our image dataset.
+Augmentations can happen on an image or on a pixel level.
+Examples of augmentations on an image level are:

+* flipping
+* rotation
+* perspective warping

+Examples of pixel augmentations are changes to:

+* brightness
+* saturation
+* hue
+* contrast

+Different augmentations are applied in each batch.

+Here is how this can look like for our example:

 ```python
 birds = DataBlock(blocks=(ImageBlock, CategoryBlock),